 - Give away your own product – a product or service like an eBook, or a new plug-in or app.

 - Videos – Making your own video that provides valuable content or unique content.
-Some people prefer watching videos vs. reading posts.
+Some people prefer watching videos to reading posts.

 - Debate – Have a debate on your post – sometimes writing a bad review or debating about it can generate a lot of back and forth to your post.